Norwegian campaign: Altmark incident

 German dead are brought ashore for burial after the Altmark Incident.

-The Altmark incident occurred in the late hours of 16 February 1940 when the Royal Navy destroyer entered Norwegian territorial waters, intercepting and boarding the German auxiliary ship in the Jøssingfjord.
+The Altmark incident occurred in the late hours of 16 February 1940 when the Royal Navy destroyer entered Norwegian territorial waters, intercepting and boarding the German auxiliary ship in the Jøssingfjorden, near the village of Jøssingfjord.
 Altmark had spent the prior months as a fleet oiler turned prison ship for the German cruiser while the latter was acting as a commerce raider in the South Atlantic.
 When she began the return journey to Germany, she carried 299 prisoners taken from Allied ships sunk by the Graf Spee.
 She rounded Scotland, then entered Norwegian territorial waters near the Trondheimsfjord, flying the Imperial Service Flag (Reichsdienstflagge).
 A Norwegian naval escort accompanied Altmark as she proceeded southwards, hugging the Norwegian coastline.
 As Altmark was nearing Bergen harbour on 14 February, the Norwegian naval authorities demanded an inspection of her cargo.
 International law did not ban the transfer of prisoners of war through neutral waters, and the German captain refused the inspection.
 This led the commander in Bergen, Admiral Carsten Tank-Nielsen, to deny Altmark access to the restricted-access harbour zone.
 Tank-Nielsen was overruled by his superior, Admiral Henry Diesen, and she was escorted through.
 Per Norwegian neutrality regulations, government ships operated by the warring countries were forbidden from such strategically important Norwegian ports.
 This violation of the regulations was because Diesen feared that the British would intercept Altmark if she was forced to sail further out.